-Our current plan
+Our current project:

-To continue this vital work, we are seeking to partner with landowners whose properties include salmon-bearing streams.
+We are seeking to partner with landowners whose properties include salmon-bearing streams.
 If you are interested in enhancing your land and contributing to the recovery of our local ecosystem, we would be honored to speak with you about a fully-funded restoration project.

 Our Restoration Strategy